-Orecast: Maximum temperature (day temperature) likely to be above normal by 3-5°c over the districts o interior Odisha and 2-3°c above normal over the districts of coastal Odisha during next 2-3 days.
-Light rain or thunder-shower likely to occur at one or two places over the districts of Nawarangpur, Malkangiri, Koraput, Nuapada, Bargarh, Sambalpur, Jharsuguda, Sundargarh, Keonjhar, Deogarh, Mayurbhanj, Balasore, Bolangir, Sonepur and dry weather likely to prevail over the rest districts of Odisha.
-Data Source: IMD, Bhubaneswar have increased exposure to high atmospheric temperature.
-During 2020, 7 heat strokerelated deaths were reported in Odisha.
-Therefore, preplanned preventive measures to reduce the cases and the deaths need to be undertaken at the district and the sub district levels.
+- Maximum temperature (day temperature) likely to be above normal by 3-5°C over the districts of interior Odisha and 203°C above normal over the districts of coastal Odisha during next 2-3 days. - Light rain or thunder-shower likely to occur at one or two places over the districts of Nabarangpur, Malkangiri, Koraput, Nuapada, Bargarh, Sambalpur, Jharsuguda, Sundargarh, Keonjhar, Deogarh, Mayurbhanj, Balasore, Bolangir, Sonepur and dry weather likely to prevail over the rest districts of Odisha.

+Source: IMD, Bhubaneswar GIS.